iancondoit/humanstoryatlas/README.md

 * "Find a forgotten sports scandal in 1977"
 * "Uncover hidden arcs about women leaders in the 1970s"
 * "Bring back political crises from the oil boom"
+* "Write a one-paragraph Netflix pitch for a story about whistleblowers in the medical industry"
+* "Who appears in both environmental stories and political scandals?"

 ## License